thenickz/Python-Cookbook/README.md

 # Python-Cookbook
-small basic python tutorials for people who already knows how to code in other language
+basic python tutorials for those who are already able to code in other programming languages